 • Motivate American Patriots to take the time and effort to digest for themselves what is actually transpiring in our State & Federal governments--to be critical thinkers and not to blindly rely on public officials' and pundits' sound-bytes;

-• Uniting with other like-minded patriots so that MAGA voices will be strengthened through the power of numbers to bring about real accountability for injustice and abuse of power; and
+• Uniting with other like-minded patriots so that WE THE PEOPLE'S voices will be strengthened through the power of numbers to bring about real accountability for injustice and abuse of power; and

-• Call to action by providing concrete means in which citizens have the ability to impact State & Federal governments' actions--such as demanding implementation of transparency and oversight of the 3 Branches of Government (Executive, Legislative & Judicial).
+• Forming a citizens' lobby to impact State & Federal governments' actions through pubic policy to establish transparency and oversight of the 3 Branches of Government (Executive, Legislative & Judicial).